sz-piotr/ethereum-true-rng/README.md

 # TrueRNG implemented in Solidity

+**IMPORTANT!
+This approach does not actually solve the problem of miners tampering with the numbers while introducing other attack vectors.**

+You can read more about the vulnerabilities in [this reddit thread](https://www.reddit.com/r/ethdev/comments/7ryg2o/i_am_working_on_a_random_number_generator_dao/).

 ## Motivation

 Generating random numbers is very useful.
 Because the Ethereum blockchain's smart contracts are deterministic, creating such numbers is very hard.
 The current solutions that I am aware of are as follows: